Help Limit Dock Construction

 _______________________________________

-Facts: The location of the marina will be in the Vanderbilt Channel of the Cocohatchee River between the 111th street bridge (Bluebill Avenue) and Water Turkey Bay, as shown in the aerial photograph below:
+Facts: The location of the marina would have been in the Vanderbilt Channel of the Cocohatchee River between the 111th street bridge (Bluebill Avenue) and Water Turkey Bay, as shown in the aerial photograph below:

 In order to build these docks and fishing pier, the developers had to obtain several permits:

 1) "An Environmental Resource Permit (ERP) must be obtained before beginning any activity that could affect wetlands, alter surface water flows, or contribute to water pollution.
 (Source South Florida Water Management District website.)
-This has been obtained.
+This was obtained.

 2) They must get a submerged land lease from the state of Florida.
 The land they wish to lease belongs to the state, not to Signature Communities.
 In order to get the submerged land lease, they must get the Governor's Cabinet's approval for the lease.
 The Cocohatchee River is part of the Wiggins Pass Estuarine System, identified by the State of Florida as "Outstanding Florida Water."
 This designation guarantees the water will have special heightened protection from pollution.
 In order to permit the submerged land lease in this area, the Dunes property developers must prove that their project is “clearly in the public interest."
 This was approved June 9, 2009.

 3) Signature Communities must receive a permit from the Army Corps of Engineers pursuant to Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act of 1899 in order to dredge during construction of the docks.
-This has been obtained.
+This was obtained.

-4) Signature Communities must apply for and receive a county permit to build the wet slips.
-Signature Communities has not yet applied for this permit.
+4) Signature Communities must receive a county permit to build the wet slips.
+This was never obtained.

 Left: A satellite view of the Vanderbilt Channel and Turkey Bay shows North is at the top of the map.
 Note: condos on the east side of the Vanderbilt Channel are the Dunes, condos on the west side of the channel are those at Baker Carroll Point.
 Along the coast is Delnor Wiggins State Park.
 South of the location of the proposed Dunes Docks is Vanderbilt Lagoon, shown in the the satellite photograph below.